A Short Bio About Pastor Rick

 Along with these the following is a list of my activities.

 Led Worship services, Session Meeting.
-Made phone calls.
-Served on community service boards.
+Made home visits.
+Volunteered for community service programs.
+Gave counseling and officiated a wedding.

 Humbly Submitted,